datlt4/WLINUX/gitea-setup.md

   # Check docker-compose
   eval "which docker-compose"
-  exit_with_error_code "$?" "docker-compose is not installed properly"
+  exit_with_error_code "$?" "docker-compose is not installed properly" eval "which docker" exit_with_error_code "$?" "docker is not installed properly"

   # Check docker_compose.yml file
   if ! [ -f ${docker_compose_yml} ]; then